 15.0 International Baccarat

-15.1 Where International Baccarat is adopted, the approved rules of baccarat will apply except where those rules are inconsistent with the rules of International Baccarat in which case the rules of International Baccarat will prevail.
+15.1 Where International Baccarat is adopted, the rules of baccarat will apply except where those rules are inconsistent with the rules of International Baccarat in which case the rules of International Baccarat will prevail.

 15.2 Where the Casino Operator decides to offer International Baccarat at a table, a notice to that effect must be displayed at the table.